autonomys/subspace/docs/farming.md

 Farmer has an advanced set of parameters that allow using multiple disks.

-To use this advanced parameters you need to replace this command:
+To use these advanced parameters you need to replace this command:
 ```
 ./FARMER_FILE_NAME farm --reward-address WALLET_ADDRESS --plot-size PLOT_SIZE
 ```